-Kerala Porotta (Paratha) is a common breakfast recipe or thattukada recipe in Kerala.
+Kerala Porotta / Kerala Paratha is a common breakfast recipe or thattukada recipe in Kerala.
 It is one of the popular recipe in Kerala.
+This is a layered porotta recipe made with maida (all purpose flour).

 Preparation Time: 15 – 20 Minutes (Needs keeping dough for 4 – 5 hours)